rcaelers/workrave-website/content/en/contribute-documentation.md

 % git checkout -b my-feature-branch
 ```

-## Install all prequisites
+## Install all prerequisites

 The Workrave website is generated using [Hugo](https://gohugo.io/).
-Please verify your edits locally before commiting any changes.
+Please verify your edits locally before committing any changes.
 Hugo, NodeJS and a number of NodeJS packages are required to verify your changes:

 - Install [Hugo](http://gohugo.io)